gsmainclusivetechlab/mobilemoneyapi-devportal/docs/use-cases/p-2-p-transfers/scenarios/p2p-transfer-via-switch.md

     activate Sending FSP
     activate Switch
     activate Receiving FSP
-    Note right of Switch: (2) Subject to sender confirmation of the name returned in step 1, the Sending FSP submits a quotation<br>request to the Switch.
-The Switch will return the Request State object to indicate that the request<br>is 'pending'.
+    Note right of Switch: (2) Subject to sender confirmation of the name returned in step 1, the Sending FSP<br>submits a quotation request to the Switch.
+The Switch will return the Request<br>State object to indicate that the request is 'pending'.
     Switch->>Receiving FSP: POST /quotations
-    Note right of Receiving FSP: (3) The Swith in turn submits the quotation request to the Receiving FSP.<br>The Receiving FSP will return the Request State object to indicate<br>that the request is 'pending'.
+    Note right of Receiving FSP: (3) The Swith in turn submits the quotation request to the<br>Receiving FSP.
+The Receiving FSP will return the<br>Request State object to indicate that the request is<br>'pending'.
-    Receiving FSP-->>Switch: HTTP 200 (Request State Object) Switch-->>Sending FSP: HTTP 200 (Request State  Object) deactivate Sending FSP
+    Receiving FSP-->>Switch: HTTP 202 (Request State Object) Switch-->>Sending FSP: HTTP 202 (Request State  Object) deactivate Sending FSP
     deactivate Switch
     Receiving FSP->>Switch: PUT {Callback URL} (Quotations Object) activate Switch
     activate Sending FSP
-    Note right of Receiving FSP: (4) The FSP informs the Switch that the quotation has been successfully<br>created by returning the final representation of the quotation.
+    Note right of Receiving FSP: (4) The FSP informs the Switch that the quotation<br>has been successfully created by returning the<br>final representation of the quotation.
     Switch-->>Receiving FSP: HTTP 204
     deactivate Receiving FSP
-    Switch->>Sending FSP: PUT {Callback URL} (Quotations Object) Note right of Switch: (5) The Swith in turn informs the Sending FSP that the transaction has succesfully complteted<br>by returning the final representation of the transaction.
+    Switch->>Sending FSP: PUT {Callback URL} (Quotations Object) Note right of Switch: (5) The Swith in turn informs the Sending FSP that the quotation<br> has successfully created by returning the final representation<br>of the quotation.
     Sending FSP-->>Switch: HTTP 204
     deactivate Switch
     deactivate Sending FSP